Heiric of Auxerre

 Heiric of Auxerre (841–876) was a French Benedictine theologian and writer.

-He was an oblate of the monastery of St. Germanus of Auxerre from a young age.
-He studied with Servatus Lupus and Haymo of Auxerre.
+An oblate of the abbey of Saint-Germain d'Auxerre, he studied with Lupus Servatus and Haimo of Auxerre.
 His own students included Remigius of Auxerre and Hucbald.
 His Miracula sancti Germani was a verse life of St. Germanus.
 Other works include his Collectaeum, a homiliary, and glosses on the Categoriae decem.